CandyDevelopment/CandyLibrary/README.md

 A powerful library for paper platform

+**Updated at 2024.4.7**: This library will only support the latest version as a private library

 There is only three important sections in this library: command, gui and visual
 visual includes tablist and scoreboard